doyaGu/BallanceModLoaderPlus/README.md

 Quick start template: see templates/mod-template for a ready-to-build example with CMake, BMLEntry/BMLExit and a sample command.

+## API Reference

+### Core Interfaces

+- **IBML**: Main interface providing access to CK managers (render, input, time, etc.), timer management, cheat controls, object lookup, ball/floor/module registration, and mod dependency system
+- **IMod**: Base class for all mods with lifecycle methods (OnLoad, OnUnload, OnProcess, etc.)
+- **ICommand**: Interface for creating custom commands with tab completion support
+- **IConfig**: Configuration management with UTF-8/UTF-16 support
+- **ILogger**: Logging system with multiple levels and ANSI color support

+### Utility APIs

+- **InputHook**: Comprehensive input handling with keyboard, mouse, joystick support, input blocking, and original state access
+- **Timer**: Advanced timing system with multiple types (Once, Loop, Repeat, Interval, Debounce, Throttle), fluent builder pattern, and chaining support
+- **DataShare**: C-style API for cross-mod data sharing with reference counting and callback subscriptions
+- **StringUtils**: Unicode string processing and conversion utilities
+- **PathUtils**: File system operations and path manipulation

+### Event System

+Mods can register for various game events:
+- Level start/end events
+- Player spawn/death events
+- Physics events (object physicalization)
+- Render events (pre/post render)
+- Custom mod events

+For detailed API documentation, see the headers in `include/BML/`.

+## Troubleshooting

+### Common Issues

+#### Game won't start or crashes immediately
+- Ensure `BuildingBlocks/BMLPlus.dll` is in the correct location
+- Check that you have Visual C++ Redistributable 2015-2022 installed
+- Remove any leftover files from previous mod loaders
+- Check `ModLoader/ModLoader.log` for error messages

+#### Mods not loading
+- Verify mods are placed in `ModLoader/Mods/` directory
+- Check that mods have the `.bmodp` extension or are properly extracted
+- Review mod dependencies in the log file
+- Ensure mods are compatible with your BML+ version

+#### Performance issues
+- Disable unnecessary visual effects in `ModLoader/Configs/BML.cfg`
+- Lower the maximum frame rate if experiencing stuttering
+- Check for conflicting mods that might affect performance

+#### Unicode/Font issues
+- Place appropriate font files in `ModLoader/Fonts/`
+- Configure font settings in the GUI section of `BML.cfg`
+- Ensure proper glyph ranges are set for your language

+### Debug Information

+To help with troubleshooting:
+1. Check `ModLoader/ModLoader.log` for detailed error messages
+2. Use the `/bml` command in-game to verify BML+ version and loaded mods
+3. Enable verbose logging in mod configurations if available
+4. Test with a minimal set of mods to isolate issues

+## Contributing

+We welcome contributions to BML+!
+Here's how you can help:

+### Development Setup

+1. Fork the repository
+2. Clone with submodules: `git clone --recursive <your-fork>`
+3. Set up the build environment (Visual Studio 2019+, CMake 3.14+)
+4. Install Virtools SDK and set `VIRTOOLS_SDK_PATH`

+### Guidelines

+- Follow the existing code style and conventions
+- Write tests for new functionality
+- Update documentation for API changes
+- Test with multiple mods to ensure compatibility
+- Submit pull requests against the `main` branch

+### Code Style

+- Use C++20 features appropriately
+- Follow RAII principles
+- Use smart pointers for memory management
+- Keep the public API stable and well-documented
+- Follow the existing naming conventions

+### Testing

+- Run the full test suite: `ctest --test-dir build -C Release`
+- Test with real mods and game scenarios
+- Verify compatibility with existing mods
+- Check memory leaks and performance impact

 ## Testing & Quality

 - Uses GoogleTest (`tests/`).
 Core utilities (Timer/PathUtils/StringUtils/Config/AnsiPalette) are covered.